sufyansuleman/HealthMarkers/README.md

 ## 13. Cardiovascular Risk Features

-This section covers the installation of the required CVD‑risk packages and demonstrates how to compute risk estimates using the suite of `cvd_risk_*()` wrapper functions and the unified `cvd_risk()` dispatcher.
+This section covers the installation of the required CVD-risk packages and demonstrates how to compute risk estimates using the suite of `cvd_risk_*()` wrapper functions and the unified `cvd_risk()` dispatcher.

 ### Installation of Dependencies

-Install the CRAN-hosted CVD‑risk packages:
+Install the CRAN-hosted CVD-risk packages:

 ``` r
 install.packages(c(